 At the end of the day, even if your company’s file repositories are nigh-impenetrable from the outside, they are still vulnerable to the actions of an insider – especially if that insider is an upper-level executive.
 Waymo learned this the hard way.
 Will you?

 Want to see what the latest version of BlackBerry Workspaces can offer your business?
 Check out our release blog!
-You can also visit the official BlackBerry Workspaces page or view our Workspaces product demo for further information.
-Be sure to also take a look at the Workspaces Email Protector product page.
+You can also visit the official BlackBerry Workspaces page or take a look at the Workspaces Email Protector product page.